marcmelchor/forecast-charts/README.md

   - `test-cases`
   - `users`
   - `warnings`

+- ### Local Storage
+  In order to preserve the data after reloading, and not reload all the previous data, a copy of the global state is sync to the local storage.
+Which is included in the state via `metaReducers`.

 - ### Charts
   In order to visualize the data, it was the library `chart.js` and the plugin `chartjs-plugin-annotation` to add the warning boxes.